nkitanov/iaq_board/README.md

 ![](images/sgp30.jpg)

 This is the [Sensirion SGP30](https://www.sensirion.com/en/environmental-sensors/gas-sensors/sgp30/) senor mounted on a breakout board from China.
 I do not use it on all my devices, but I added it because I can. :smile: Also with it the device measures almost completely the internal air quality.
 SGP30 is also showing equivalent CO2 based on VOC but it's not precise compared with MH-Z19B NDIR sensor.
 Also it needs periodic calibration hardcoded in the firmware which makes it more tricky to use.

+Please [check here](https://github.com/nkitanov/iaq_board/issues/10#issuecomment-798994427) for the known issues with these boards.
 ## 11. Other electrical components
 ![](images/buttons.png)